jechenique/team-query/examples/blog/README.md

    # Using the CLI directly
    team-query generate --config team-query.yaml

-   # Or using Poetry (if you're developing team-query)
+   # Or using Poetry (if you are developing team-query)
    poetry run blog-example
    ```